 In various hosting environments, WordPress core-, plugin- and theme updates sometimes fail because of enabled opcode caches.
 Popular PHP opcode caches are OPcache, WinCache and APC.
 This little WordPress Must Use Plugin tries to flush opcode caches.
 Making your live a bit easier when updating WordPress Core, Plugins and Themes.

-Install WinCache with PHP on IIS.
-In this article you’ll learn how to install PHP with Windows Cache Extension (WinCache) on Windows Server IIS.
-WinCache enabled PHP gives a great PHP performance boost for your WordPress, Drupal or Joomla website, and decreases CPU usage.
-This post will show you it’s not hard to set up high performance PHP on Windows Server (IIS).
-And as a bonus, we’ll dive into Windows TCP/IP tuning too.
-Learn how this very blog optimized it’s PHP hosting on Windows!
+In this article you’ll learn how to install PHP on Windows Server IIS.
+With the Windows Cache Extension for PHP (WinCache).
+WinCache enabled PHP gives you great performance for WordPress, Drupal and Joomla websites, and decreases CPU usage.
+In this post I’ll show you it’s not hard to set up a high performing PHP stack on Windows Server (IIS).
+So, let’s optimize our PHP hosting on Windows Server!